print-sid8/2019_projects/Object-Detect/readme.md

 Hi,

-The entire detailed step by step procedure is attached in the Documentation word file.
+The entire detailed step by step procedure is attached in the Docs pdf file.

 Pre-requisites to install are in the requirements.txt file.